 If you could shrink the state of Vermont down to your dinner plate, it would probably look something like this dish.
 All the rich flavors of the Northeast come together in beautiful harmony when you pan-roast a savory, on-the-bone pork chop and top it off with a sweet maple butter.
 When it's served alongside mashed broccoli and roasted carrots, you've got all the makings of a delicious, stick-to-your-ribs meal.
 Oh, did we mention that it's healthy, too?

-Rinse pork chops, pat dry, and season both sides with a pinch of salt and ¼ tsp. pepper.
+Pat pork chops dry, and season both sides with ½ tsp. salt and ¼ tsp. pepper.

-Spread into a single layer and roast until tender and lightly caramelized, 18-20 minutes.
+Spread into a single layer and roast in hot oven until tender and lightly caramelized, 18-20 minutes.

 Make the Maple Butter

 Combine softened butter, half the syrup, and reserved thyme in a mixing bowl until incorporated.
 Taste, and add more syrup as desired.

 Divide maple butter equally in half and form each half into two disks.
 Cover with plastic wrap and refrigerate until plating.

 Make the Broccoli Mash

 Add broccoli to boiling water and cook until bright green and very tender, 3-5 minutes.